Topics in Cardiology & Cardiorespiratory Physiology and Medicine

 President and CEO

-Dr. Nathanson’s many personal interests include travelling.
-He second favorite hobby is lecturing to international medical audiences on cruise ships.
-Above all, he especially enjoys riding his 2014 Indian Chief Classic, together with his wife, Genny, all over Ontario, Canada, the US, and beyond.
+Dr. Nathanson’s many personal interests include travelling, especially on his 2022 Indian Springfield, together with his wife, Genny, all over Ontario, Canada, the US, and beyond!

 Andrew D. Michaels, MD, MAS, FACC, FAHA